 How do these attributes promote success for the future?

-The central tenet of the IB is lifelong learning, and the Learning attributes involve skillful analysis and evaluation to inspire and support inquiry-based learning and creative problem-solving.
+The central tenet of the IB is lifelong learning, and the Learning attributes involve skilful analysis and evaluation to inspire and support inquiry-based learning and creative problem-solving.
 The Interacting attributes that are fostered in the IB give students the skills to collaboratively navigate the social and ethical dilemmas of the wider world, skills that we need now more than ever.
 Also, in this age of wellbeing, when questions of life satisfaction have, for many, overtaken career satisfaction (a contributing factor to the limited lifespan of jobs in the modern age), the Reflecting attributes ensure that students have the self-management skills to confidently juggle the ever-increasing demands society places on them, digital or otherwise.
 Self-management is one of the five Approaches to Learning (ATLs) focusing on the how of teaching and learning, instead of the what.
-It is this cohesive, holistic approach to progressive education that makes the IB ideal for students stepping into a new world.
+It is this cohesive, holistic approach to progressive education that makes choosing the International Baccalaureate ideal for students stepping into a new world.